 ‘Having a young baby is exhausting and of course, parents get tired,’ says Jenny.
 ‘But if there is any possibility that you might fall asleep, put your baby down in his cot before you get to that stage of sleepiness.’
 That need to sleep may be particularly intense at night.
 If it is, prepare your bed for safe co-sleeping and opt to feed your baby in bed, rather than sitting in an armchair or sofa.
 That way, if your eyelids start to droop, you can put your baby down in a safe position next to you before you nod off.

 Thousands of parents co-sleep in the UK.
-If you want more information about how to do it safely, chat to a sympathetic health visitor or call The Lullaby Trust’s free information line on 0808 802 6869.
+If you want more information about how to do it safely, chat to your health visitor or call The Lullaby Trust’s free information line on 0808 802 6869.

-Meet the Expert: Jenny Ward is the Acting CEO of the Lullaby Trust, which raises awareness of sudden infant death syndrome (SIDS) and provides expert advice on safer sleep for babies, and is a mum of two.
+Meet the Expert: Jenny Ward, mum-of-two, is the CEO of the Lullaby Trust, which raises awareness of sudden infant death syndrome (SIDS) and provides expert advice on safer sleep for babies.